-We've all learned a lot over the past year in terms of using video conferencing but things don't always go completely smoothly.
+We've all learned a lot in terms of using video conferencing but things don't always go completely smoothly.
 Here are a few of the tips that might help.

 I mostly use Zoom now for the lessons.
 Here are some tips and observations.